-The administration team employs 16 members of staff (10.5 FTE).
-During the 2014/15 financial year two members left the section and two joined.
-The Fund therefore has a ratio of one full time equivalent member of the team for every 5,500 Fund members.
+The administration team employs 17 members of staff (10.85 FTE).
+During the 2015/16 financial year one new member has joined the section.
+The Fund therefore has a ratio of one full time equivalent member of the team for every 5,400 Fund members.